Last updated: March 2026

 L. Do we need a photographer for a courthouse wedding?

-M. Where can we take photos afterward?
+O. Where can we take photos after a San Diego courthouse wedding?

 This approach lets you capture a collection of meaningful images across different locations, ensuring your photos feel personal and unique, even with the simplicity of a courthouse ceremony.

-N. Planning Resources & Next Steps
+Planning Resources & Next Steps

 From the charm and simplicity to the ease of planning and budget-friendly options, there’s so much to love about a San Diego courthouse wedding.
 By now, you should feel ready to plan a day that’s uniquely yours—one that reflects your style and story.

 If you’re ready to take the next step, check out the helpful links below to get started.
-When the time comes to make it official, I’d be honored to capture every moment for you.

 Here are some helpful links to kick things off:

-Schedule your appointment.
+-Schedule your appointment.

-Handy tool to help you calculate the date 7 weeks prior to your desired appointment date.
+-Handy tool to help you calculate the date 7 weeks prior to your desired appointment date.

-Difference between a public and confidential marriage license.
+-Difference between a public and confidential marriage license.

-County Resources: Requirements, Marriage License, Civil Ceremony, Appointments, Forms, FAQ
+-County Resources: Requirements, Marriage License, Civil Ceremony, Appointments, Forms, FAQ

-Phone: (619) 237-0502
+-Phone: (619) 237-0502

-A helpful YouTube video on how to get your marriage license: https://www.youtube.com/watch?v=i2i4Xz-rdcs
+-A helpful YouTube video on how to get your marriage license: https://www.youtube.com/watch?v=i2i4Xz-rdcs